 Step 3: Select your external hard drive from the pop-up window and hit "Select Folder" to begin transfer.

-How to Transfer Photos from iPhone to External Hard Drive Selectively
+How to Transfer Photos/Albums from iPhone to External Hard Drive Selectively

 Step 1: Connect your iPhone and external hard drive to computer and launch iMyFone TunesMate.